rljacobson/Levenshtein/doc/Building.md

 ```

 Enter your MySQL root user password to log in as root.
 Then follow the "usual" instructions for
 installing a compiled UDF.
 Note that the names are case sensitive.
-Change out `.so` for `.dll` if you are on Windows.
+Change out `.so` for `.dll` if you are on Windows and `.dylib` if you are on macOS.

 ```sql
 CREATE FUNCTION damlev RETURNS INTEGER